 Sarah Tait (Outhwaite)

-Returning for her third crack at Olympic competition at the London 2012 Games, Tait lined up in the women’s pair alongside Beijing crewmate Kate Hornsey.
+Sarah Tait won a silver medal with Kate Hornsey in the Women’s Pair at the 2012 Olympic Games in London.
 The duo won their heat by over five seconds and progressed straight through to the final.

 Tait and Hornsey had the difficult task of taking on the hot favourite home crew of Helen Glover and Heather Stanning in the final who were looking to become the first British women rowers to stand on top of the podium as an Olympic Games.